5 Challenges of Pre-employment Testing and How to Overcome Them

 A recent report shows that the average time to fill a vacant position is around 36 days.
 A lot of things can happen during those 36 days.
 For one, your teams’ productivity can be affected due to lack of manpower.
 And the longer it takes to recruit, the more resources you use up.
 Hence, companies have started using tools and strategies to speed up the hiring process.

 Pre-employment testing narrows down your list of applicants from the get-go.
-Depending on the types of pre-employment tests, it helps you assess the applicants’ skills and personalities to filter out those who are unqualified for the position.
+Depending on the types of pre-hire tests, it helps you assess the applicants’ skills and personalities to filter out those who are unqualified for the position.
 This way, only those who would fit the demands of your company will proceed to the next steps.While there are many benefits of pre-employment testing, it also has its own challenges.

 1. Reliability